wpswings/woo-one-click-upsell-funnel/README.txt

 **3) Reporting Feature for Funnel Tracking**
 With the One Click Upsell plugin, you get a complete report of every single funnel.
 This report includes the number of times every single funnel has been triggered.
-Accepted and rejected offers of each funnel, their conversion rate, total sales, etc. This helps you comprehend what funnels interest your customers more and what not.
+Accepted and rejected offers of each funnel, their conversion rate, total sales, etc. This helps you comprehend what funnels interest your customers more and what do not.
 Also, you can track the Upsells using Google Analytics and Facebook Pixel.

 **4) Independent Global Funnel**
-You can now create a global funnel that can be triggered always independent of any target products.
+You can now create a global funnel that can be triggered always independently of any target products.
 You can use this feature if you want to show an upsell offer to your customers every time they make a purchase in your WooCommerce store.

 **5) Smart Offer Upgrade**
 Want to offer an upgrade on the existing purchase to your customers?
 The Smart Offer Upgrade feature replaces the existing product (customer is buying) with the offer product as soon as they accept the upsell offer.